 The new dates for the 2013 Liege Rome Liege are set.
-Start September 22 and finish in San Remo on September 27 in San Remo.
+Start: September 22 in Vaals (NL) and finish in San Remo (I) on September 27.

 Since its inception in 1927, the legendary “Liege” has provided the ultimate challenge for men and machinery on long distance rallies.
 Through the intervening years, the event has ranged far and wide over Europe, with destinations as varied as Biarritz, Madrid, Sofia and of course Rome.

-In September 2013, the Liege heads for a new destination, San Remo, on the Italian Riviera.
-Not only does this famous resort have an illustrious rallying history of its own, but the route there will take you over some of the highest passes and spectacular roads in the French and Italian Alps.
+In September 2013 the Liege heads for a new destination: San Remo, on the Italian Riviera.
+Not only does this famous resort have an illustrious rallying history of its own, the route there will take you over some of the highest passes and spectacular roads in the French and Italian Alps.
 Roads that few have heard of, let alone driven…

 Additionally, in line with the event's reputation for innovation, the 2013 Liege will offer not one, but TWO events for your entry fee.
 The whole event lasts six days, but only five of those will be taken up with the regularities and tests that count towards the results of the main rally.
 Day four, centred in the French Alps, will be a unique, stand-alone event called the “Coupe des Cols” which will have its own results and awards.
 This one day event is based on the “Mountain Challenge” concept pioneered a couple of years ago by Keith Baud, who we welcome back to the organising team to work alongside Mark Appleton.